 A few years ago, I read Robert Olen Butler’s book From Where You Dream (if you’re a writer and you haven’t read it, you should).
 He advocates going straight to your computer first thing in the morning before you read, hear, or write any other words.
 I’m not a night owl (unlike most writers), so the strategy worked for me.
 I followed Butler’s advice, often writing on the computer while my kids ate their breakfast, and the words flowed more freely than any other time of day.

-I downloaded The Artist’s Way onto my Kindle to learn if I could combine the two ideas.
+I added The Artist’s Way onto my Kindle to learn if I could combine the two ideas.
 What if I adjusted my ritual–as Cameron suggests–to write by hand instead of on the computer?
 I wouldn’t necessarily lose anything because I could always pull from my handwritten notes.